samlarsen1/chromebook-setup/README.md

 # Config Setup

-This setup script adds main dependencies to a local linux setup for development
+This setup script adds main dependencies to a local linux setup for development.

+This repo will set up ansible and then use it to install common dev tooling for a chromebook such as java, node, npm, intellij & vscode.

 ## Running the scripts